 Tax exemption differs from zero-rating in that you do not charge VAT to your consumers in both cases.
 However, the VAT rate on household electricity and children’s toys is lower (5%).

-You must provide multiple VAT codes based on the goods and services when completing VAT returns.
+You must provide multiple UK VAT codes based on the goods and services when completing VAT returns.
 If you enter the wrong VAT code, you may pay the incorrect amount.
 HMRC will charge a penalty if you pay less than the required amount.

 Commonly used UK VAT codes